nus-cs2113-AY2425S1/ip/docs/README.md

 Yapper will only understand user inputs that start with the keywords above.

 To perform a command,
-use the command keyword, followed by additional arguments if any e.g. `Shown here is how to format your input so that Yapper understands`.
+use the command keyword, followed by additional arguments if any, e.g. `Shown here is how to format your input so that Yapper understands`.
 ```
 Shown here is a sample program output based on the sample input above.